dawngraham/timebanks/README.md

 - **Community/Social Networks**: Helping each other, we reweave communities of support, strength & trust.
 Community is built by sinking roots, building trust, creating networks.
 - **Respect**: The heart and soul of democracy lies in respect for others.
 We strive to respect where people are in the moment, not where we hope they will be at some future point.

 Currently in the U.S., many people are concerned about seemingly increasing social and political division.
 Meanwhile, people are still dealing with the effects of the longest government shutdown in U.S. history, with another potential shutdown ahead.
-Timebanks offer the possibility of strengthening ties within communities, (re)building trust and relationships, and creating support systems to help recover from crises (political, natural, or otherwise).
+Timebanks offer the possibility of strengthening ties within communities, (re)building trust and relationships, and creating support systems to help meet daily needs and recover from crises (political, natural, or otherwise).

 ![Map of timebanks](./images/earthquake.jpg)
 *Community members organize using resources provided by the Lyttelton Time Bank after the Canterbury earthquakes in New Zealand (Source: [Developing Local Partners in Emergency Planning and Management](https://ir.canterbury.ac.nz/handle/10092/8208))*